Jacobs School Bulletin

 MUS Z291 - Producing Electronic Dance Music

 Production-centered course focused on techniques for composing, recording, and mixing electronic dance music tracks.

 P: Z111 Introduction to Music Theory and Z211 Music Theory II or consent of instructor.
 Overview of modulation and chromatic harmony.

 P: Z112 Introduction to Musical Skills and Z212 Musical Skills II or consent of instructor.
 Advanced sight singing and dictation skills.
 Rhythmic and melodic materials in one and two parts; harmonic materials including chromaticism.
 Previous or concurrent registration in Z311 Music Theory III is recommended.

 MUS Z313 - Legal Aspects of the Music Industry

 An introduction to the legal issues affecting the recording, performing arts, and music publishing fields.
-Areas covered in the course include music rights and licensing, recording contracts, performing arts unions and guilds, and technology and music law.
+Areas covered in the course include music rights and licensing, recording contracts, nonprofit governance, performing arts unions and guilds, and technology and music law.